-While there are a number of resources online dedicated to showing you how to build your own Bitcoin Mining Rig, we recommend opting for a pre-built setup, such as the Coinmine One for the average consumer, at least.
+While there are a number of resources online dedicated to showing you how to build your own Bitcoin Mining Rig, we recommend those looking to dip their toe in the water opt for a pre-built setup like the Coinmine One.
 Why?
-That's simple: convenience.
+That's simple: Convenience.

 Should you decide you no longer want to mine Bitcoin, you also have the option to mine a different Cryptocurrency, with the list including Ethereum and Monero.
 Then, when you want to switch back, you can do so in the Coinmine application for Android and iOS.

 So you'd be crazy to choose anything other than a Coinmine.

 But if you have your heart set on building a Bitcoin Mining Rig of your own, here's a look at the different hardware you will need to make it work.
 Keep in mind, though, that you'll also need to throw in some software to stitch the various pieces of the puzzle together.

 - Processor (CPU)

 One you've got all that, you're going to set aside some time to configure the hardware, install the mining operating system of your choice (we may be a little biased, but we'd suggest going with MineOS), and then you'll be right as rain and ready to mine.